The Best American Express Credit Cards in Canada for 2023

 American Express Cobalt Card

 What’s great about American Express Membership Rewards is that they’re highly flexible.
-Using them for travel or a statement credit has an equal value.
-There’s also the American Express Fixed Points Travel Program where you can increase the value of your points.
+You can redeem 1,000 points for a $10 statement credit.
+There’s also the American Express Fixed Points Travel Program, where you can double the value of your points.
 Alternatively, you can transfer your points to airlines and hotel loyalty programs such as Aeroplan and Marriott Bonvoy.

 SimplyCash Preferred Card from American Express